Axway/amplify-central/content/en/docs/connect_manage_environ/connect_swaggerhub/_index.md

 ## Before you start

 * Gather information on SwaggerHub:
-    * The API key that the agent will use to connect to SwaggerHub
+    * The API key that the agent will use to connect to SwaggerHub, this can be found under your users settings on SwaggerHub
     * The organization name that the agent will connect to
     * The visibility and publication filters that the agent should use to discover API spec files
 * Ensure your machine (Windows / Linux / Mac) meets the Embedded agent configuration prerequisites, where: